by Susan Flantzer © Unofficial Royalty 2017

 - Archduchess Elisabeth Marie of Austria (1883 – 1963), married (1) Prince Otto of Windisch-Graetz, had four children, divorced (2) Leopold Petznek, no issue

-The marriage was happy at first, but shortly after the birth of their daughter, the relationship between Stéphanie and Rudolf began to deteriorate.
+Stéphanie and Rudolf’s marriage was happy at first, but shortly after the birth of their daughter, their relationship began to deteriorate.
 Rudolf likely infected Stéphanie with a sexually transmitted disease, causing her to be infertile and unable to provide a male heir for the Austrian throne.
 Both Stéphanie and Rudolf began affairs with other people in the following years and intermittently spoke of divorce.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.